Skip to main content

 ISAE 3402

-ISAE 3402 Type 2 Attestation
+ISAE 3402 Type 2 attestation

 Information Security Management

-Teraco has obtained the International Standard on Assurance Engagements ISAE 3402 Type 2 Attestation, for the trust principles of security and availability, for its data centres in South Africa.
-This supplements Teraco’s existing PCI DSS certification for physical security.
-Assessed by independent auditors, the ISAE examinations demonstrate Teraco’s commitment to the highest standards of operational excellence for its 570+ clients.
-Compliance sensitive clients, such as financial firms, healthcare industries and publicly traded enterprises, often require ISAE 3402 and PCI DSS reports to validate security and availability controls.
+Assessed by independent auditors, the ISAE examinations demonstrate Teraco’s commitment to the highest standards of operational excellence for its 650+ clients.
+Compliance sensitive clients, such as financial firms, healthcare industries, and publicly traded enterprises, often require ISAE 3402 and PCI DSS reports to validate security and availability controls.

 Rating